The King who stirred up the Antichrist

 and he shall carry their gods captive to Egypt – he reclaimed the idols of Egypt that were taken by Syria.

-and shall continue more years than the King of the North – he lived 4 years longer than Seleucus II Calinicus (246 – 225 BC).
-The Hebrew reads: “And he (more) years (than) King of the North.”
-The Greek Septuagint reads: “and he shall last longer than the king of the north.”
+and shall continue more years than the King of the North – Ptolemy III Euergetes (246–221 BC), lived 4 years longer than Seleucus II Calinicus (246 – 225 BC).

-the king of the North shall come to the kingdom – the Hebrew reads “shall come into his Kingdom (of the North), and return to his own land (back to the South).”
-The Septuagint says, “The King of Egypt shall enter into (his) kingdom certain days and return to his land.”
+the king of the North shall come to the kingdom – this is a confusing verse, as it is translated differently in different versions.
+It is understood as a summary of verses 7-8.
+The Greek Septuagint says, “The King of Egypt shall enter into (his) kingdom certain days and return to his land.”

 Antiochus the Great (223 – 187 BC)